 Does migraine surgery work?

-This all sounds like amazing news for those who suffer from chronic migraines, but does it actually work?
 According to a study conducted by University Hospitals Case Medical Center in Cleveland, surgery patients who had migraine trigger surgery experienced lasting results, with nearly 90 percent of patients reporting at least partial migraine relief five years after the surgery.

 The study, published in the American Society of Plastic Surgeons’ (ASPS) official medical journal, Plastic and Reconstructive Surgery, showed that about 30 percent of chronic migraine sufferers who had the procedure experienced a complete elimination of migraines.